GeoMOER/moer-html-module-template/README.md

-# moer-html-module-template
-Template for html learning modules based on Jekyll.
+# Template for html learning modules based on Jekyll